 The UCSD Center for Mindfulness in San Diego, California offers a training program for people who wish to become certified Mindfulness-Based Stress Reduction teachers.
 The program requires prospective participants to undergo a long process.
 This process begins with teacher qualification, which includes a 6-day intensive training session, choosing a mentor and teaching two 8-week MBSR courses under this membership.
 Prospective teachers then undergo teacher certification, which includes another intensive training session as well as the teaching of several more MBSR courses.

-The entire program costs about $10,000 and the length is determined by how long it takes a prospective teacher to meet the requirements, such as number of MBSR classes taught.
+The entire program costs about $10,000 and the length is determined by how long it takes a prospective teacher to meet the requirements, such as the number of MBSR classes taught.

 The Engaged Mindfulness Institute